-Registration includes breakfast and breaks all days, lunch April 17-18, reception on April 18, all program materials, and internet access.
+Registration includes refreshment breaks and some meals, reception on April 18, all program materials, and internet access in the meeting rooms.

 In addition to the invited talks, there will be a poster session for contributed talks on any aspect of the IoT.
 Poster space is limited so we may not be able to accommodate all submissions.

 Apply through the APS abstract system if you would like to be considered for a poster presentation.
-Click on "Submit an Abstract", then select this meeting.
+Follow link below, then click on "Submit an Abstract", then select this meeting.
 LaTeX Format is easier than RTF.
 Membership in APS is not required.

 The conference is organized by the Forum on Industrial and Applied Physics (FIAP) of the American Physical Society (APS) and is the first in a series of conferences aimed directly to the industrial physics community.
 Key contacts are Barbara Jones, IBM Almaden (firstname.lastname@example.org) and Jeff Hunt, Boeing (email@example.com).
 Please contact them for more information.